 Remove all diseased leaves from around your roses.
 Black spot and other fungal diseases are not discouraged by cold temperatures and will just over winter and be there next spring– so they must go!
 Don’t add any of your diseased leaves to your compost pile … they will overwinter there too!

-I don’t do much pruning in the fall (Read about spring care here.), unless there are rose canes that have gotten extra tall or spindly.
-Those I trim back to prevent them from flapping in those cold winter winds as there is a danger of loosening around the roots and making the roses more susceptible to damage from the cold.
+I don’t do much pruning in the fall (Spring Care info here.), unless there are rose canes that have gotten extra tall or spindly.
+Those I trim back to about waist high to prevent them from flapping in those cold winter winds as there is a danger of loosening around the roots and making the roses more susceptible to damage from the cold.
 If you see damaged canes, take those out too.

 I think it is very important to add an extra layer of mulch to protect the roses through the winter.
 And, for roses that are more tender, I will mound the mulch much higher on them–to about 1/2 the height of the shrub.